Uncover Edinburgh's Hidden Design Gems

 The Biscuit Factory is an arts and fashion hub housed in an old biscuit manufacturers in Leith’s old industrial district.
 From art installations to fashion shows, editorial photoshoots to glitzy parties, The Biscuit Factory is the place to see and be seen for the Edinburgh creative community.
-Check out their website for upcoming events.

 4-6 Anderson Place, Edinburgh EH6 5NP